 Your computer features an embedded keypad that, when combined with the Num Lock feature, enables you to easily input typed numeric data.
 Alternatively, you can connect a 17-key numeric keypad to one of your computer's USB ports.
-This enables you to enjoy the benefits of a numeric keypad without interfering with your use of the computer's keyboard for typing text.
+This enables you to enjoy the benefits of a numeric keypad while leaving your keyboard configured for text entry.